marcoguido/php-docker-boilerplate/Readme.md

 1. Clone your project in a folder or create a new one.
 Let's say that your project now resides in a folder called `R`.
 2. Clone this repository in a folder outside `R` and then move every file contained in that folder inside `R`.
 Left out only the folder `.git` and the `.gitignore` file.

+## Configuration

 Either you are in the first or in the second case, the following steps are the same for both scenarios.
 The prerequisite is to follow **each one** of the following steps inside the `R` directory.

 1. Set docker configuration variables according to the `.env.example` file either by renaming it to `.env` or, if you are in the **second scenario** and you already have a `.env`, file simply by appending the variables in the `.env.example` to your `.env` file.
-Please keep in mind that **each variable** in the original set (the ones in the `.env.example` file) must be present in the resulting file, without any exception.
+Please keep in mind that **each variable of the services you want to use for your project** in the original set (the ones in the `.env.example` file) must be present in the resulting file.
-2. Depending on the webserver you want to use, clone the default virtualhost file either for `nginx` or `apache`, respectively inside `docker/webservers/apache/conf/vhosts` or `docker/webservers/nginx/conf` folder.
+2. Depending on the webserver you want to use, copy the default _virtualhost_ file either for `nginx` or `apache`, respectively inside `docker/webservers/apache/conf/vhosts` or `docker/webservers/nginx/conf` folder.
 3. Execute in terminal `docker-compose --build ` in order to build all the stuff.
 If you wish to only build the modules that you need, you can do it by appending to the previous command one or more of the following services:
 	- `php`,
 	- `apache`,